LiuzLab/AI_MARRVEL/docs/source/output.rst

    1/2/3 (Low/Medium/High), curated with ``omimGeneFound`` and ``omimVarFound``.

 ``dominant``
+   0/1.
+Whether the variant gene is annotated as dominant in OMIM.

 ``recessive``
+   0/1.
+Whether the variant gene is annotated as recessive in OMIM

 ``hgmd_rs``
    HGMD rank score, interpreted as relative probabilities of pathogenicity.

+``c_ClinVar_*``
+   Expansions of variant annotation from ClinVar.
+One-hot encoded.

+``c_CLNREVSTAT``
+   The ClinVar Review status for the same protein change in ClinVar

+``c_HGMD_Exp_*``
+   Expansions of variant annotation from HGMD.
+One-hot encoded.

+``c_isBLB``
+   The original variant is annotated as Benign in ClinVar

+``c_isPLP``
+   The original variant is annotated as Pathogenic or likely pathogenic in ClinVar

+``c_RANKSCORE``
+   The HGMD RANKSCORE adapted from the original HGMD database

 ``nc_ClinVar_Exp``
+   Non-coding variant expansion (2bp upstream or downstream of the original variants position)

 ``nc_CLNREVSTAT``
+   non-coding variant expansion (2bp upstream or downstream of the original variants position)

 ``nc_HGMD_Exp``
+   non-coding variant expansion (2bp upstream or downstream of the original variants position)

 ``nc_isBLB``
+   The original variant is annotated as Benign in ClinVar

 ``nc_isPLP``
+   The original variant is annotated as Pathogenic or likely pathogenic in ClinVar

 ``nc_RANKSCORE``